 - Have a couple copies of your references

 - Write up an extra sheet called “other areas of expertise”.
 Use this as a supplement to your resume to give additional information on the skills you have that aren’t extensively supplied in your resume.

-- Have questions prepared for them – the interview is a two way street.
-They are there to impress you too.
+The interview is a two way street (they may want to impress you as much as you do, them).
 Limit it to no more than five questions.
 One of the questions I like to end my interviews with is “Why should I want to work for you?”
 It gives them a chance to describe what sets them apart from other companies.

-- Write a thank you letter – a great way to show them you appreciated them taking the time to interview you and remind them of you
+Yes, snail mail still works!
+A great way to show them you appreciated their taking the time to interview you and remind them of you.

 I hope you find these interview tips helpful and assist you in nailing your interview and hopefully a job offer.

 I’d love to hear what other interview techniques you use in the comment section.